piroor/tweet.sh/README.md

 ### `reply`: replies to an existing tweet.

  * Parameters
+   * `-m`: comma-separated list of uploaded media IDs.
+See also the `upload` command.
-   * 1st argument: the ID or the URL of a tweet to be replied.
+   * 1st rest argument: the ID or the URL of a tweet to be replied.
-   * All rest arguments: the body of a new reply to be posted.
+   * All other rest arguments: the body of a new reply to be posted.
  * Standard output
    * [A JSON string of the posted reply tweet](https://dev.twitter.com/rest/reference/post/statuses/update).
  * Example